10 Accenture Competitors and Alternatives to Know in 2026

 Best For: Enterprises looking for cost-effective digital transformation with a strong emphasis on AI-powered solutions and automation.

 Infosys ranks among the top Accenture competitors by focusing on AI-driven digital transformation and IT services.
-Its platforms, such as Infosys Nia, make it easy to automate, optimize, and reduce costs.
+Its Infosys Topaz platform, an AI-first set of services and solutions using generative AI, is central to its delivery model for automation, optimization, and cost reduction.

-Infosys collaborates with numerous clients across various industries, including financial services, consumer goods, healthcare, and industrial goods.
-If you’re weighing consulting firms, Infosys provides a practical option to accelerate transformation while tightly managing budgets.
+Infosys collaborates with clients across financial services, consumer goods, healthcare, and industrial goods.
+If you are weighing consulting firms, Infosys provides a practical option to accelerate transformation while tightly managing budgets.

 Standout Feature: Infosys integrates AI into its consulting services at scale, offering clients automation-driven efficiency alongside end-to-end transformation capabilities.